rnorthconference/2020Talks/networking.md

 - What kinds of things are you interested in using R for?
 - What is your favorite R package, tool, or technique?
 - What do you like to do when you aren’t programming?
+- Favorite talks or techniques discussed during the conference?
+- What are you most excited to use in your daily work?